 The BazBus South Africa website, hostels, as well as many tourist information areas provide very thorough information about which routes it operates.
-If you are spending a while in South Africa (which you should!) it may be worthwhile to do one of these routes because you get to see a different side of the country aside from the glitz of Cape Town, and hustle of Johannesburg.
+If you are spending a while in South Africa (which you should!) it may be worthwhile to do one of these routes because you get to see a different side of the country aside from the glitz of Cape Town, epic surfing destination of Jeffrey’s Bay, wild coast of Port Elizabeth, and hustle of Johannesburg.

 The cross-country hop-on-hop-off route is not necessarily the most economical method of travelling from one destination to another but the day tours are.
 For example, a one-way bus ticket from Cape Town to Johannesburg is R4900 ($490) which is almost $1000 round-trip.
 A round-trip flight with FlySafair costed me $170 between the two cities.

 1 Day Cape Peninsula Day Tour with BazBus South Africa

 Having visited Cape Town in 2015, and being enthralled by all that it has to offer, I knew one place that I was determined to come back to was Cape Peninsula.
 I took a private tour last year (Rob’s Cape Convoy Tour) which was only $30 more expensive than the one offered by BazBus.